 Before I break them down. there are some common elements in these shows, worth addressing to avoid having to repeat myself!

 - The glamorization of criminality.
-The heroines here are not cops, private eyes or other characters on the side of law and order.
-They are all criminals; some begin as criminals (or their other halves), some become criminals, and others have criminality forced upon them.
+The heroines here are generally not cops, private eyes or other characters on the side of law and order.
+They are almost all criminals; some begin as criminals (or their other halves), some become criminals, and others have criminality forced upon them.
 But the escape from whatever perils befall them inevitably involves illegal activities of one kind or another.

 - Flashbacks R Us.
 In most of these, we join proceedings at a particularly dramatic moment, and then skip back to see what brought us to that point.
 This isn’t unheard of in American TV of course – the “24 hours previously” trope – but in telenovelas, this can last for multiple episodes.
 Indeed, in at least one case, I get the feeling the entire series may be a flashback.